 The Church of the Blessed Virgin Mary in Torun

-The Church of the Blessed Virgin Mary, or Kościół Wniebowzięcia Najświętszej Marii Panny, was erected by the Franciscans at the end of the 13th century.
+The Church of the Blessed Virgin Mary (Kościół Wniebowzięcia Najświętszej Marii Panny) in Torun was erected by the Franciscans at the end of the 13th century.
 According to the Franciscan rule, the church does not have a tower but three rather small ave-bell towers instead.

-Gothic was born in France in the 12th-century and flourished in Poland during the Middle Ages; this style was widely used, especially for castles and cathedrals, until Baroque times: the 16th century.
-Many Gothic churches have large, stained-glass windows, high towers decorated with spires and pinnacles and are ornamented with strange, leering creatures; therefore, they look grotesque and a bit mysterious.
+Gothic was born in France in the 12th-century and flourished in Poland during the Middle Ages; this style was widely used, especially for castles and cathedrals, until Baroque times, that is, the 16th century.
+Many Gothic churches have large, stained-glass windows, high towers decorated with spires and pinnacles, and are ornamented with strange, leering creatures; therefore, they look grotesque and a bit mysterious.

 Torun is the most Gothic urban complex in Poland.
 It is located in the northern-central of the country, on the Vistula River.
 In 1997, the Old Town of Torun was designated a UNESCO World Heritage Site.

 Even if I am not religious I enjoy visiting old churches in European countries: each building is different and more beautiful than the other.
 Catholic churches fascinate me with their various architectural styles and, most importantly, they are a significant part of the cultural and historical heritage of any European country.

 Poland is one of the most Catholic countries in Europe and boasts many still-operating Catholic churches.
 Although I prefer chic Baroque, visiting Catholic churches in the Gothic style also gives me positive emotions.